cc2803/HK-cli/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.

 ---

 You're welcome to open a pull request or submit an issue with any constructive suggestions to help improve this project.
+All data extracted and used in this project are from the [Hell's Kitchen Wiki | fandom](https://hellskitchen.fandom.com/wiki/Hells_Kitchen_Wiki).